 In addition to classroom and curriculum based assessments, the Girls Athletic Leadership Schools students take several standardized assessments each year.
-All students take grade level designated CMAS/PARCC in the spring (subject to CDE requirements), and Middle School students take the MAPs (Measure of Academic Progress) assessment in the fall, winter, and spring, and class interim benchmarks every 6-8 weeks.
+All students take grade level designated CMAS (Colorado Measures of Academic Success) in the spring (subject to Colorado Department of Education requirements), and students will likely also take and interim assessment such as RI and MI in the fall, winter, and spring, and class interim benchmarks periodically.
 GALS uses the results of these assessments to triangulate data, determine academic services for students, support differentiation, and strategize for individual student and school-wide improvement.
 Additionally, results will be shared with families to support student achievement.